KaleungL/KaleungL.github.io/_pages/about.md

 <p>I am on the job market during 2023&ndash;2024.</p>

-<p>My current research focuses on applied banking.
-More broadly, I am interested in empirical studies in finance, macroeconomics, and labour economics. </p>
+<p>My current research focuses on empirical banking.
+In general, I am interested in leveraging micro-level data to answer questions in finance, macroeconomics, and labour economics. </p>

 <p>My job market paper explores how multi-regional firms mitigate the problem of information asymmetry when banks expand geographically. </p>